Surgery for childhood cancer

 There are suggestions and ideas to help you prepare: Suggestions for successful parent/caregiver support before, during and after treatments.

 Your child will need to have an empty stomach if they are having an operation under a general anaesthetic.
 This is to reduce the risk of stomach contents getting into your child's lungs while they are unconscious.
 The anaesthetist and your child's nurse will give you instructions about fasting from food and drink.
 For your child's safety, it is important to follow the instructions exactly.

 - read Fasting from food and drink before anaesthesia and sedation

-- read about consent for procedures and treatment in Informed consent
+- read about consent for procedures and treatment in Fasting and consent for procedures

-- ask your nurse to help you prepare for the procedure if you wish to accompany your child into the operating room
+- ask your nurse to help you prepare for the procedure if you would like to go with your child into the operating room